 Faculty Research Award

-The Department of Women & Gender Studies at the University of Delaware is currently accepting proposals for the 2022 Women's Studies Faculty Research Award, funded by the Mae and Robert Carter Endowment in Women's Studies.
+The Department of Women & Gender Studies at the University of Delaware sponsors the Women's Studies Faculty Research Award, funded by the Mae and Robert Carter Endowment in Women's Studies.
 This competitive annual award program is open to full-time University of Delaware faculty, and the award provides up to $5,000 to support research on women.

-All award recipients are expected to present the results of their research in a public lecture at the University of Delaware in October 2023, sponsored by the Department of Women & Gender Studies.
+All award recipients are expected to present the results of their research in a public lecture at the University of Delaware, sponsored by the Department of Women & Gender Studies.

 Submission Requirements